Krishna (Kannada actor): Career progression (2023–present)

 In 2023, Krishna first appeared opposite Nimika Ratnakar in Mr. Bachelor.
 Cinema Express stated, "Krishna brings in all-around entertainment and gets to showcase a bit of his dancing skills."
 He then portrayed a software engineer opposite Milana Nagaraj in Love Birds.
 The New Indian Express found his performance to be "natural and poignant".
 While Times of India wrote, "Krishna and Milana impress with their performance as a couple that is very much in love, but are unable to see through their differences."
 Krishna later portrayed a chauvinist in Kousalya Supraja Rama opposite Milana Nagaraj and Brinda Acharya.
 The film became a critical and commercial success.
 A. Sharadhaa of The New Indian Express noted, "Krishna’s portrayal of his character in two shades mirrors the reality of many households in society and his performance adds depth to the movie."
 In his last release of the year, Krishna played a wedding planner in love in, Sugar Factory opposite Sonal Monteiro.
 Y Maheswara Reddy of Bangalore Mirror stated, "Krishna, excels as a lover boy.
 He remains convincing as a casual as well as a true lover."

+With no release in 2024, Krishna played a gambler in the 2025 film Brat opposite Manisha Kandkur.
 Krishna will next appear in Love Me Or Hate Me opposite Rachita Ram.